-Emerging Tech & Trends for Security in 2020
+Emerging Tech & Trends for Security

 Gartner recently hosted a webinar where they shared their new Impact Radar, highlighting the top emerging technologies and trends for the security space for 2020 through 2028.